CarbonNeutral® company

 Support for external emission reduction projects

-While the above steps have helped to reduce our carbon footprint, the remaining unavoidable carbon generated from our daily business operations has been offset through Natural Capital Patners to support investment in wind-generated renewable energy.
+While the above steps have helped to reduce our carbon footprint, the remaining unavoidable carbon generated from our daily business operations has been offset through Natural Capital Partners to support investment in wind-generated renewable energy.

 Click to see the Renewal Energy Portfolio